german-arq/pyforge/README.md

 # pyforge
-This library help you to integrate the FORGE Rest API with your python apps
+This a API client for the FORGE Rest API (Autodesk).
+Help you to integrate your python apps.
+Hope they publish a complete SDK in the future.